8 Series

 8.5 General series

 In the previous section we presented several tests for non-negative series.
-For non-negative series we shows that the partial sums \((s_k)\) are increasing, see Lemma 22.
+For non-negative series we showed that the partial sums \((s_k)\) are increasing, see Lemma 22.
 This makes non-negative terms series relatively easy to study.

 When a series contains both positive and negative terms, the partial sums \((s_k)\) might oscillate, making the series harder to study.
 In this section we present some tests for general series in \(\mathbb{C}\).